jsiwhitehead/refluent/README.md

 ## Full example

 Here we create a component which renders a text field, with optional initial label and hoverable submit button, which will only call submit (on clicking the button or hitting enter) if the value is below 100 characters.

-The comments show how Refluent lets us intuitively express the logic of the component (including conditional logic), as a sort of domain specific 'micro-program'.

 ```typescript
 import * as React from 'react';